More case studies with European sections

 A seismically isolated airport terminal with ArcelorMittal structural steel: Sabiha Gökçen International Airport

-When opened in 2009 the terminal of Istanbul's Sabiha Gökçen International Airport was the world’s largest seismically isolated building.
-Thanks to its ductility, flexibility and low weight, steel was chosen as the main construction material for the project and mostly provided by ArcelorMittal.
+When opened in 2009, the terminal of Istanbul's Sabiha Gökçen International Airport was the world’s largest seismically isolated building.
+Thanks to its ductility, flexibility, and low weight, steel was chosen as the main construction material for the project and mainly provided by ArcelorMittal.

-The Sabiha Gökçen International Airport offers a total construction area of more than 320,000 square meters and comprises an integrated domestic and international terminal building, a hotel, a new VIP terminal and various other airport facilities.
+The Sabiha Gökçen International Airport offers a total area of more than 320 000 square metres and is comprised of an integrated domestic and international terminal building, a hotel, a new VIP terminal, and various other airport facilities.

 A seismic base isolation system with energy dissipation capabilities enables shifting/elongation of the fundamental periods of structure and provides a significant increase in the effective damping.
-These two key features provide a significant reduction in the seismic design forces and inter-story drifts of the superstructure, and hence reduce the risk of structural and non-structural earthquake damage.
+These two key features provide a significant reduction in the seismic design forces and inter-storey drifts of the superstructure; hence, reducing the risk of structural and non-structural earthquake damage.
 Triple friction pendulum devices were used to build the world’s largest seismically isolated building.
-There are 300 triple-friction-pendulum isolators that are distributed over the entire plan.
-Note that, the triple-friction-pendulum bearings, with a theoretical period of 3 seconds and displacement limit of 345 mm, is selected on the basis of performance and cost.
+There are 300 triple-friction pendulum isolators that are distributed over the entire plan.
+Note that the triple-friction pendulum bearings, with a theoretical period of 3 seconds and displacement limit of 345 mm, were selected on the basis of performance and cost.
 The effective damping provided by the isolators is 38% and 30% at DBE and MCE events, respectively.

-The new SGIA Terminal building is a steel structure with a plan dimension of 160 meters by 272 meters.
-The total building height is approximately 32.5 meters.
-The building consists of 4 stories above and a basement floor below the isolation plane.
-Typical floor heights are 6 meters at the ground floor and 5 meters at the upper levels.
+The new SGIA Terminal building is a steel structure with a plan dimension of 160 m by 272 m.
+The total building height is approximately 32.5 m.
+The building consists of four storeys above and a basement floor below the isolation plane.
+Typical floor heights are 6 m at the ground floor and 5 m at the upper levels.

-The gravity system of the superstructure is composed of concrete filled steel decks, composite steel beams and composite steel columns.
+The gravity system of the superstructure is composed of concrete filled steel decks, composite steel beams, and composite steel columns.
 The superstructure resists lateral loads by a system of steel moment frames through rigid horizontal diaphragms.
-The clear span length supported by the columns is 16 meters in both directions.
+The clear span length supported by the columns is 16 m in both directions.
 All structural members, such as columns and beams, are built-up members.
-Plates were cut in appropriate shapes, and were connected to each other by welding in order to constitute required structural sections.
-Floor rib beams are made of grade S235 steel plates, and columns and main beams are made of grade S355 steel plates.
-Rib beam layout orientations are changed in every main cell (16x16m), so all the main beams are loaded with same gravity loads.
+Plates were cut in appropriate shapes and were connected via welding in order to constitute the required structural sections.
+Floor rib beams are made of grade S235 steel plates and columns and main beams are made of grade S355 steel plates.
+Rib beam layout orientations are changed in every main cell (16m x 16 m), so that all the main beams are loaded with the same gravity loads.
 The framing for the stairs and elevators below the isolation plane is suspended from and braced by the isolated super structure above.
-The concrete compressive strength is selected to be 35 Mpa for composite columns.
+The concrete compressive strength is 35 Mpa for composite columns.

-The roof system consists of light steel space purlin systems running longitudinally and located at every 8 meters and braced in the transverse direction.
-The purlin has a parabolic curve form with a depth of 12 meters and 6 meters placed evenly next to each other.
-They are pin-supported by the top of the columns at every 32 and 48 meters.
+The roof system consists of light steel space purlin systems running longitudinally and located at every 8 m and braced in the transverse direction.
+The purlin has a parabolic curve form with a depth of 12 m and 6 m placed evenly next to each other.
+They are pin-supported by the top of the columns at every 32 m and 48 m.
 Purlins consist of pipe members which are in grade S355.
-Unbalanced snow drift load was taken into consideration in analysis due to the shape of the roof.
+Unbalanced snow drift load was taken into consideration in the analysis due to the shape of the roof.

-In total 18,600 tonnes of structural steel was used for the construction of the SGIA's new terminal building.
-ArcelorMittal Distribution Solutions - Rozak was the main steel supplier for this project providing majority of steel beams and plates.
+In total, 18 600 tonnes of structural steel was used for the construction of the SGIA's new terminal building.
+ArcelorMittal Distribution Solutions - Rozak was the main steel supplier for this project providing the majority of steel beams and plates.

 - April 2008 - October 2009